What Is Egg Preservation and How Does It Work?

 This treatment is perfect for those undergoing medical treatments, like chemotherapy, which might affect fertility.

-Women from five major categories want this reproductive service:
+Women from five major categories seek this reproductive service:

-- Women who want to wait to start a family know that as they age, their fertility decreases.
-In order to save their eggs for later use, they are opting to get IVF therapy sooner.
+- Women who want to wait to start a family, as they age, their fertility decreases.
+To preserve their eggs for later use, many are choosing to undergo IVF therapy sooner.

-- Those are women with a family history of premature ovarian failure, those who are likely to have premature ovarian failure, women with genetic disease that affects ability to conceive or have children (Turner syndrome).
+- Women with a family history of premature ovarian failure, those who are likely to experience premature ovarian failure, and women with genetic conditions such as Turner syndrome that affect their ability to conceive or carry a pregnancy.

-- Those patients or gynecological couples that, due to their religious or ethical beliefs, do not like the idea of freezing embryos that may remain after IVF treatments and would prefer the idea of preserving unfertilised eggs.
+- Patients or couples who, due to religious or ethical beliefs, prefer not to freeze embryos that may remain after IVF treatments.
+Instead, they choose to preserve unfertilized eggs.

 - Couples whose sperm cannot be obtained on the day of egg collection.